Last Updated on January 30, 2023 by lauren

 I will be the first to admit I hated camping when I was younger.

-I wanted a five-star service minus the bugs and dirt, please.
-But since growing up and fostering an appreciation for the great outdoors and music festivals, camping has become a go-to on weekends, holidays and impromptu adventures away.
-Nothing beats hiking the nearby wilderness and being bundled up by campfire staring at the stars!
+But since growing up and fostering an appreciation for the great outdoors and music festivals, camping has become a go-to on weekends, holidays, and impromptu adventures away.
+Nothing beats hiking the nearby wilderness and being bundled up by a campfire staring at the stars!

 Whether you prefer disconnecting on the beach, frolicking in the forest or losing signal in the mountains, campsites in South Africa have something for everyone.